GAIR: Location-Aware Self-Supervised Contrastive Pre-Training with Geo-Aligned Implicit Representations: Experiments

 \subsection{Location Benchmark Results}

-Here, we evaluate 3 location tasks, Table \ref{tab:loc_bench} shows all the results. \paragraph{Geo-Aware Image Regression.} We evaluate the effectiveness of location priors using the MOSAIKS dataset \citep{rolf2021generalizable}, which includes four regression tasks: population density, forest cover, nightlight luminosity, and elevation estimation.
+We evaluate 2 location tasks.
+Table \ref{tab:loc_bench} shows all the experimental results. \paragraph{Geo-Aware Image Regression.} We evaluate the effectiveness of location priors using the datasets from MOSAIKS \citep{rolf2021generalizable}, which includes four regression tasks: population density, forest cover, nightlight luminosity, and elevation estimation.
 The results indicate that incorporating location information significantly enhances model performance, yielding up to a 50\% improvement over models without location priors.
 Furthermore, using pretrained checkpoints further refines the learned geospatial representations.
 In particular, pretraining with \model{} provides the greatest gains, achieving improvements of 0.06, 0.02, 0.03, and 0.04 in $R^2$ for population density, forest cover, nightlight luminosity, and elevation regression, respectively. \paragraph{Geo-Aware Species Recognition.} This task aims to classify images of different animal species.
 We use four datasets: BirdSnap \citep{berg2014birdsnap}, NABirds \citep{van2015building}, iNat2017 \citep{van2018inaturalist}, and iNat2018 \citep{van2018inaturalist}.
 Using a pretrained GeoCLIP encoder provides a moderate performance boost over random initialization.
-Notably, \model{} achieves the best results, consistently outperforming other baselines by improving the Top-1 accuracy by up to 1.5\% on BirdSnap and NABirds, and around 0.5\% on the larger-scale iNat datasets.
-These improvements suggest that \model{}'s location-aware encoding effectively captures spatial patterns associated with species distribution.

-\paragraph{Geo-Aware Flickr Image Classification.} We adopt the YFCC100M-GEO100 dataset (YFCC) \citep{yahoo_flickr_cc_100m}, which contains 100 everyday object categories with geolocation annotations.
-From the results, we observe that the \textit{No Prior} baseline, which excludes geolocation features, yields the lowest performance.
-This suggests location information is a valuable cue for image classification.
-However, the impact of model initialization remains minimal, which is due to the dataset's large scale and the relatively small capacity of the location encoder, which limits the pretraining benefits.
+Notably, \model{} achieves the best results on NABirds and iNat2018 while remaining strongly competitive on BirdSnap and iNat2017 with TaxaBind.
+Noteably, \model{} is pretrained on our Streetscapes1M dataset that does not contain any species images but streetview images, whereas TaxaBind \citep{sastry2025taxabind} was pretrained on 2.55 million colocated satellite and ground-level species image pairs, giving TaxaBind a strong advantage for this task.
+These results clearly demonstrate the effectiveness of \model{}'s pretraining strategy and \textbf{strong out-of-domain generalizability}.